Shreya-Patel2/100-days-of-python/Days 01 - 14/README.md

 # Days 01-14

-This folder contains code and exercises for Days 01-14.
+This folder contains my projects over Days 01-14, the "beginner" days of this course.